Marshall/Goldblatt mansion: Design and features

 In 1921, Benjamin Marshall unveiled his plans to construct a palatial mansion to house his personal residence, his studio, as well as a quarters for the Sheridan Shores Club membership organization.
-The mansion would replace a temporary studio he had constructed on property overlooking Wilmette Harbor.
+The mansion would replace a temporary studio he had constructed on property he had overlooking Wilmette Harbor.
 A June 26, 1921 Chicago Tribune article wrote that the planned "elaborate Spanish-American type of building of pink stucco," would house, "one of the most elaborate and luxurious studios in the country."
 The original at that time was to feature a red tiled roof and a fifty-foot tower.
 Construction on a final design of the forty-room pink-stucco Spanish Colonial Revival was started that year and was completed in 1924.

 The residence is one of the most extravagant residences ever built in the history of the North Shore suburbs of Chicago.
 The mansion's Spanish Colonial Revival exterior was somewhat simple, but the interior spaces and furnishings were immensely elaborate.
 The construction utilized concrete and steel.
 The mansion's interior featured hollow concrete columns which were polished in a manner to extremely convincingly mimic the appearance of marble.
 The mansion was built into a bluff so that only one of its three stories was visible at street level on its front.
 It was said to have cost somewhere between $500,000 and $1,000,000 to construct.
 Wilmette building permit records show that, in the years between its initial competition and its demolition, a further $113,000 of construction would be invested in the structure.
 The mansion was located along Sheridan Road on the south side of Wilmette Harbor along a bluff.
 Located on the east side of Sheridan Road, it stood across the road from the North American Baháʼí House of Worship.
 It was located at a curve in Sheridan Road near where the road crosses over the end of the North Shore Channel.
 Its street address was 612 Sheridan Road.
 The mansion became a well-known location, making it an unofficial landmark until it was torn down.
 In 1925, the Chicago Tribune hailed it as, "one of the sights of Chicago".